JaneliaSciComp/neuronbridge-services/README.md

 ```
 Note: a negative value for a limit means unlimited.

-To update a single function, once you have a seployed stack
+To update a single function, once you have a deployed stack

 ```
 npm run sls -- deploy function -f <function_name> -s dev